Zwei: The Arges Adventure similar games & best alternatives

 Game with the same Expectation vibe

--3"Players engage voluntarily out of interest and nostalgia; no evidence of obligation or external pressure to play."
+-3"Players engage voluntarily out of personal interest and nostalgia, with no indication of obligation or external pressure."

 "Players engage voluntarily out of personal interest and nostalgia; no evidence of obligation or external pressure."